-In its fortieth season, the Louisiana Choral Foundation’s Masterworks Chorale continues to produce innovative programming while providing choral enrichment and compelling performances for Southwest Louisiana.
-This season, entitled Musical Treasures, Young and Old, will feature a variety of musical offerings occurring in several venues.
+Welcome to the forty-first season of the Louisiana Choral Foundation’s Masterworks Chorale.
+It is our pleasure to continue to produce innovative programming while providing choral enrichment and compelling performances for Southwest Louisiana.
+This season, entitled Songs of Life, will feature a variety of musical offerings occurring in several venues.